MadeleineJonassen/IDATT1002-Systemutvikling-1/README.md

 <h1>Personal finance application</h1>
-A personal finance application with Java backend
+A personal finance application with Java backend.

-##Contents
+## Contents
 - [How to run the application localy](#how-to-run-the-application-localy)
 - [Package Structure]
 - [Maven]